nikumu/sleep-sort/README.md

-# Sleepsort
+# Sleep sort

-This is a collection of Sleepsort implementations, on various languages and frameworks.
+This is a collection of [Sleep sort](https://rosettacode.org/wiki/Sorting_algorithms/Sleep_sort) implementations, on various languages.